Bernhard Eduardovich Petri: Ethnography and activism

 "Professor Petri's work opened up the Soyot kulak community and energized it, especially on the question of self-determination.
 Petri relied on the kulak elite and objectively supported the Soyot's wrong sentiment to secede from the Bourrepublic, to trade freely with Uryankhai and Mongolia, to sell their furs wherever they liked, to get rid of the Communists - these were essentially kulak demands…"

 Petri continued to study other Siberian Indigenous.
 During 1928 and 1929 he documented the material culture of the Upper Lena based Tuturo-Ocheul Evenks.
 While he argued against their relocation to the Lower Angara, Soviet authorities ignored his criticisms and underwent the forced movement.

-In 1930 an expedition was organized to reach the Evenks that inhabited the Kalakan, Kalar, and Karenga tributaries of the Vitim River.
-The documentation was lost for decades but an article authored by Petri about the expedition was recovered and published in 2012.
+In 1930, an expedition was organized to reach the Evenks that inhabited the Kalakan, Kalar, and Karenga tributaries of the Vitim River.
+The documentation was lost for decades, but an article authored by Petri about the expedition was recovered and published in 2012.
 It was located in an archive containing the inventory of Northern Asia (Северная Азия, a scholarly journal in the early USSR.
 Reportedly sedentary Evenks lived in log cabins.
-They bred chickens and domesticated geese but had small amounts of cows and horses.
+They bred chickens and domesticated geese but had small numbers of cows and horses.
 Vegetable gardens of carrots, potatoes, and turnips were maintained.
 The local fur trade started at the end of October and ended in February.